 Heading to the Acropolis, but don’t know what to see?
-It is a massive archeological site that is labeled poorly, and without direction, you’ll lose interest quickly in the scorching Athenian sun!
-Don’t worry!
+It is a massive archeological site that can be confusing to navigate as you try to see all the sites.
+That’s why we put together this helpful guide to make sure you don’t miss anything.
 Here are the top things to see at the Acropolis in Athens written by a historian!

 Reading up on an attraction will make a guided tour more memorable and interesting!
 You will impress your travel partners with your vast knowledge and engage more with the guide.
 Check out our guided tours of the Acropolis!
 If you need info on tickets & hours, check out our blog on how to visit the Acropolis.

-11 Things You Shouldn’t Miss at the Acropolis in Athens
+11 Things You Have To See at the Acropolis in Athens

 The Acropolis is important as a spiritual, democratic, artistic, and architectural symbol of the glories of Ancient Greece.
 First inhabited around 5000 BCE the Acropolis is still much intact today.
 This massive hill is visible from virtually any narrow alleyway in the streets of Athens below.